SamanthaYu/ROPHunter/examples/README.md

 #### Invalid Gadgets
 - If GDB stops at the expected instruction, then we have found the correct gadget
 - Unfortunately, finding the right gadgets for an ROP shell is still trial-and-error.
-Some gadgets may be invalid, because GDB may not interpret the gadgets in the same way as the Capstone disassembler
+Some gadgets may be invalid, because GDB may not interpret the gadgets in the same way as the Capstone disassembler.